 Wonderland of Turtuk, an unknown little hamlet, flanked by Nubra on one side and Baltistan on the other, lies along the shores of Shyok River.
-An enigma in itself, this curious little settlement of ~4000 people is the last northernmost village prior to Pakistan – Occupied Kashmir.
+An enigma in itself, this curious little settlement of ~4000 people is the last northernmost village before Pakistan – Occupied Kashmir.
 Let me share with you a complete Turtuk travel guide.

 Let's quickly dive into the details:

-Known as village divided by a border, Turtuk has many stories to tell.
+Known as a village divided by a border, Turtuk has many stories to tell.
 Thanks to a petition by locals to connect with the world, Turtuk opened its doors to inquisitive souls in 2010.

 Of course, for many born before 1947, they went from being Indians to Pakistanis to Indians again.
 For many, Pakistan was their only home.
-Thus, adjusting to a new life where the “enemy” now defined their identity, was not an easy shift.
+Thus, adjusting to a new life where the “enemy” now defined their identity was not an easy shift.
 Consequently, of 300 families that call Turtuk home, many have relatives on the other side.